 Tissue can be taken from your belly for breast reconstruction only once.
 So if you're thinking about prophylactic removal and reconstruction of the other breast, you might want to make that decision before you decide on reconstruction.
 If you have SIEA flap reconstruction on one breast and then later need reconstruction on your other breast, tissue for the second, later reconstruction will have to come your buttocks or back.
 Or you can have reconstruction with an implant.

 Because skin, fat, and blood vessels are moved from the belly to the chest, having an SIEA flap means your belly will be tighter -- as if you had a tummy tuck.
-Still, an SIEA flap does leave a long scar -- from hipbone to hipbone -- about halfway between the top of your pubic hair and your navel.
+Still, an SIEA flap does leave a long scar -- from hipbone to hipbone -- about one-third of the way between the top of your pubic hair and your navel.
 In most cases, the scar is below your bikini line.
-After the skin and fat are removed from your belly, your navel may be in the wrong place or distorted in some way, so your surgeon may have to reshape your belly button.
+After the skin and fat are removed from your belly, the abdomen is closed.
+No mesh material is required to support the abdominal wall, as may be the case with a TRAM flap.
+Your navel is then brought back out through a separate incision and reshaped.

 - thin women who don't have enough extra belly tissue